Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 ![Query Tag](assets/image58.png)

-We can't check the UI that now we have data in **dbt_hol_prod** database:
+We can check the UI that now we have data in **dbt_hol_prod** database:
 ![Query Tag](assets/image59.png)

 ### Materialization & Scaling

-As dbt tool provides the ability to easily change [materialization option](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations), taking away all the burden related to generating new version of DDL & DML.
-What it means for modern data engineering?
-That you no longer need to spend precious time performing upfront performance optimisation and rather focus on building models, bringing more insights to your business.
-And when it comes to understand the usage patterns, models that are heavy and/or accessed frequently could be selectively materilized.
+dbt provides the ability to easily change the [materialization option](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations), taking away all the burden related to generating new version of DDL & DML.
+What does it means for modern data engineering?
+You no longer need to spend precious time performing upfront performance optimization and rather focus on building models, bringing more insights to your business.
+And when it comes to understand the usage patterns, models that are heavy and/or accessed frequently could be selectively materialized.

-During the lab you've probably seen how easily Snowflake could deal with many models materialised as views, provided the input data volume of stock history is >200Mn records alone.
-We also explicitly configured one model to be materialised as 'table'(CTAS) and another one as 'incremental'(MERGE).
-Once you move into persisted methods of materialization you will be using Snowflake virtual warehouses as compute power to perorm the materialization.
+During the lab you've probably seen how easily Snowflake could deal with many models materialized as views, provided the input data volume of stock history is >200Mn records alone.
+We also explicitly configured one model to be materialized as 'table'(CTAS) and another one as 'incremental'(MERGE).
+Once you move into persisted methods of materialization you will be using Snowflake virtual warehouses as compute power to perform the materialization.

 Let's have a look on a couple of ways to manage compute size Snowflake will dedicate to a specific model(s).

 1..
-Lets open **dbt_projects.yml** and add the additional line
+Let's open **dbt_projects.yml** and add the additional line

 ```yml
 models: